PhilipSCA/philanderson-co-uk/john/learning/geography.md

 Global atmospheric circulation - transfer of heat from equator to poles by movement of air.
 Seismometer - measures seismic waves, records motion of earthquake Saffir-simpson scale - measurement for hurricane wind speeds

+## Resource Managemenmt
+Resource - stock/supply of an essential item with value or purpose
+Food: not enough = malnourishment & undernourishment - limit children's development, increase ill chance
+Water: drink,cook, wash - need sanitation, or gets polluted by raw sewage - diseases(cholera) from water kill many people per year.
+Energy: Industry, transport, homes - electricity needed for development - Lifestyles in HICs depend largely on stable supply of energy.
+In LICs, no electricity = deforestation, releasing harmful fumes(kerosene stoves)
+- consumption of resources depends on countries wealth & availability
+#### Food
+Change in demand: Before 1960s, most fruit & veg were locally produces and seasonal - incomes increased=exotic fruit/veg/spices/coffee are more popular - often exported from LICs.
+   - Seasonal - Fruit and veg are imported all year round to meet demand for seasonal produce
+   - Organic - people concerned about environmental impacts of food production - organic strictly regulated, demand growing.
+Most is imported.
+Carbon Footprint - amount of greenhouse emissions produced from production of food.
+Higher footprint=global warming
+  - 10% of UK greenhouse emissions in 2017 from agriculture.
+  - Imported foods have a lot of food miles
+  - People becoming aware - looking for local sources of food(farmers markets, farm shops) Food miles - distance food is transported to market.
+More food miles = more CO2 pollution Agribusiness - large-scale, industrial farming controlled by large firms.
+Led to:
+   - farm sizes increased - food produced more cheaply - more land use
+   - chemicals in food production increasing - artificial fertilisers, pesticides, special food for animals
+   - workers in agriculture fell to 1.1% of UK total employment 2017 - due to machinery

 ## Mark Scheme Tips
 A01 - Knowledge - Show knowledge of locations, places, processes, environments, and different scales